-A notable example of brain biobanks in Latin America is the Biobank of Aging Studies (BAS) in Sao Paulo, Brazil.
-Since its inception in 2003, the BAS aimed at maximizing available resources in the region and providing high-quality material for multidisciplinary researchers to advance knowledge of age-related disorders of the brain.
-The BAS follows international standards and principles, especially standardized protocols from the Netherlands Brain Bank [83].
-Leveraging BAS resources, important discoveries into the prevalence and pathology of ADRD in the region have been made.
-For example, while over 60 percent of cases in the BAS have a Clinical Dementia Rating Score of 0, neuropathological examination showed that the prevalence of vascular dementia is substantially high, with small-vessel disease present in 39% of all dementias and 17% of those without cognitive impairment [84,85].
-Other studies from the BAS showed that genetically determined African ancestry individuals tended to accumulate significantly less neuritic plaques, even among individuals who self-declared as White [86].
-Another larger followup study showed that a higher African ancestry proportion in AD patients was associated with less plague accumulation in the brain.
+A notable example of brain biobanks in LatAm is the Biobank of Aging Studies (BAS) in Sao Paulo, Brazil.
+Since its inception in 2003, the BAS has aimed at maximizing available resources in the region and providing high-quality material for multidisciplinary researchers to advance knowledge of age-related disorders of the brain.
+The BAS follows international standards and principles, especially standardized protocols from the Netherlands Brain Bank.83 Leveraging BAS resources, important discoveries into the prevalence and pathology of ADRD in the region have been made.
+For example, while over 60% of cases in the BAS have a Clinical Dementia Rating (CDR) score of 0, neuropathological examination showed that the prevalence of vascular dementia (VaD) is substantially high, with small-vessel disease present in 39% of all dementias and 17% of those without cognitive impairment.84,85 Other studies from the BAS showed that genetically determined African ancestry individuals tended to accumulate significantly fewer neuritic plaques, even among individuals who selfdeclared as White.86 Another larger follow-up study showed that a higher African ancestry proportion in AD patients was associated with lower plaque accumulation in the brain.
 Interestingly, however, after normalizing the number of plaques across individuals, African ancestry was associated with worse cognitive function.
-Further analyses of genotypes revealed that the relationship between higher African ancestry proportion and worse cognition disappeared in those with the ApoE4 genotype [51].
-These findings underscore the interaction between ancestral background and ApoE genotype in AD risk in diverse populations.
+Further analyses of genotypes revealed that the relationship between higher African ancestry proportion and worse cognition disappeared in those with the APOE \$\varepsilon 4\$ genotype.\$^{51} These findings underscore the interaction between ancestral background and APOE genotype in AD risk in diverse populations.

-The Argentina brain bank is another example that was highlighted in the 2023 AAIC Satellite Symposium.
-The surveillance of the prion disease cases was the foundation of establishing this biobank, with a report of the first ten neuropathologically confirmed Creutzfeldt-Jakob disease cases published in the 1980s [87].
-Other notable findings from the Argentina biobank include the first reports of an Argentine kindred affected by the Gerstmann-Sträussler-Scheinker syndrome [88], insomnia associated with thalamic involvement in E200K Creutzfeldt-Jakob disease [89], and a case of MM1+2C sporadic Creutzfeldt-Jakob disease presenting as rapidly progressive nonfluent aphasia [90].
-Resources from this biobank were further instrumental in developing the final diagnosis of neuropathologically complex disorders [91].
-Currently, the biobank hosts tissue from 149 cases of prion disease and 48 cases of other types of dementia.
+The Argentina brain bank is another example that was highlighted in the 2023 AAIC satellite symposium.
+The survey of prion disease cases served as the foundation of establishing this biobank, with a report of the first 10 neuropathologically confirmed Creutzfeldt-Jakob disease cases published in the 1980s.87 Other notable findings from the Argentina biobank include the first reports of an Argentine kindred affected by Gerstmann-Sträussler-Scheinker syndrome, 88 insomnia associated with thalamic involvement in E200K Creutzfeldt-Jakob disease, 89 and a case of MM1+2C sporadic Creutzfeldt-Jakob disease presenting as rapidly progressive non-fluent aphasia.
+90 Resources from this biobank were further instrumental in developing the final diagnosis of neuropathologically complex disorders.
+91 Currently, the biobank hosts tissue from 149 cases of prion disease and 48 cases of other types of dementia.